 When it comes to the causes of receding gums menopause happens to be one of the top five reasons.
 Women who belong to the age group 47 to 55 need to give special attention to their oral health as hormonal changes harm oral health.

 Gums also turn pale and dry due to the decreased blood flow during various phases of menopause.
 The concerned infection is known as menopausal gingivostomatitis.

 Remember, ignoring gum diseases can leave the door open for oral cancer, Alzheimer’s disease, and heart diseases.

 The realities of womanhood

-Woman’s day-to-day life may get substantially impacted due to puberty, menstruation, pregnancy, and menopause.
+A woman’s day-to-day life may get substantially impacted due to puberty, menstruation, pregnancy, and menopause.
 The post-menopausal phase may not bring any ease as far as oral health is concerned.
 Results obtained from the Buffalo Osteoporosis and Periodontal Disease research work indicate that tooth loss is a common issue reported by women in their post-menopausal phase of life.
-Along with the bones in legs and arms, the post-menopause Osteoporosis can also result in jawbone loss and formation of space between teeth.
+Along with the bones in the legs and arms, post-menopause Osteoporosis can also result in jawbone loss and the formation of space between teeth.